 Make sure you bring your camera, a stroller if you have small children, bug spray (try not to bring it in an aerosol can, damages the environment), sunscreen and a travel umbrella.
 Wheelchairs are available on-site and parking is free.

 Beaches of Sarasota

 I chose to go to JDubs since it was the one closest to where I was staying.
-While the beer was great the atmosphere left something to be desired.
+While the beer was great, the atmosphere left something to be desired.
 I enjoy breweries not only because they’re child and pet friendly but also because it’s a great place to get local flavor and to learn more about the area.
-The night I went to JDubs the bartender, while not rude, wasn’t friendly and also stayed at the end of the bar talking to her friends.
-It was a little disappointing but the beer made up for it.
+The night I went to JDubs, the bartender, while not rude, wasn’t friendly and also stayed at the end of the bar talking to her friends.
+It was a little disappointing, but the beer made up for it.
 I had a great Orange IPA that was refreshing.

 Two tips when you visit a brewery:

 - Ask if the brewery does flights.
-A flight is four or five 5oz samples so you can have a little taste of what the brewery has on tap for the day.
+A flight is four or five 5oz samples, so you can have a little taste of what the brewery has on tap for the day.

-I stopped and had dinner at the tiki bar at Lido Beach Resort which is right on the beach.
-The tiki bar offers those classic beach drinks like sangria and or mojitos, but also has food that they serve until 7pm (right before sunset during the spring and summer).
+I stopped and had dinner at the tiki bar at Lido Beach Resort, located right on the beach.
+The tiki bar offers those classic beach drinks like sangria and or mojitos.
+They also serve food until 7 pm (right before sunset during the spring and summer).
 I had a chicken quesadilla, which was surprisingly good for a small bar.
-After I ate I walked out onto their beach to watch the sunset.
+After I ate, I walked out onto their beach to watch the sunset.
 Their beach is private and on the north side has a rock jetty where people were fishing.
 Others were sitting in the sand and enjoying the sun as it went down.
 It was relaxing and just what I needed to end the day.